SM Mall of Asia: XD Cinema

 The XD Cinema was a 4D theater located at the IMAX lobby at the ground floor, opened on November 25, 2014, on soft opening equipped with strategically located 48 pneumatic controlled seats that highlight the immersive nature of the theater while maintaining an exclusive ambiance to delight the audience, it has enormous in-theatre effects including snow, wind, water, scent, fog, and strobe/lightings.
 It also has leg tickler, motion seats, seat vibrators, and seat impactors to add a breathtaking fourth dimension experience.
-The first local film to be shown in this theater is Feng Shui 2 starring Kris Aquino and Coco Martin.
+The first local film to be shown in this theater is Feng Shui 2.

-The XD Cinema was closed in April 2017 for ongoing renovation works of the IMAX lobby.
-It has since been permanently closed, with no plans for its return.
+The XD Cinema was permanently closed in April 2017 for ongoing renovation works of the IMAX lobby, with no plans for its return.

 Premier Cinema

-Premier Cinema was closed on August 22, 2018, for renovation works and was now occupied by three Director's Club Cinemas.
+The Premier Cinema was closed on August 22, 2018, for renovation works and is currently occupied by three Director's Club Cinemas.

+Centerstage

+Centerstage was a cinema located at the second floor of the North Entertainment Mall combined with traditional theater features.
+It was designed to accommodate a range of events, including live musical concerts and theatrical performances.
+On March 14, 2020, it was permanently closed due to the COVID-19 pandemic.
+However, it was reused once on March 12, 2022, for the BTS: Permission to Dance On Stage - Seoul: Live Viewing.
+It is currently set to be the location of the upcoming ScreenX theater.

 SM Central Business Park

-The SM Central Business Park is a 67 ha mixed-use area located within the surrounding areas of SM Mall of Asia, and is owned and developed by SM Prime Holdings.
-The complex serves as one of Henry Sy's vision to build a landmark within Metro Manila, and currently features events venues, mixed-use buildings, office towers, hotels, residential condominiums, and transport hubs.
+The SM Central Business Park is a 67 ha mixed-use development located within the surrounding areas of the Mall of Asia complex, and is owned and developed by SM Prime.
+The complex currently occupies the northern and southern channels situated along J.W.
+Diokno Boulevard and the western end of the EDSA Extension.
+The complex serves as one of Henry Sy's vision to build a landmark within Metro Manila, and currently features events venues, mixed-use buildings, office towers, hotels, and transport hubs.
+The business park does not include the complex's condominiums, hotels, and other properties situated along the eastern side of J.W.
+Diokno Boulevard and EDSA Extension.

+The entirety of the Mall of Asia complex, which includes the SM Business Park and other nearby commercial buildings, office towers, and condominiums located across J.W.
+Diokno Boulevard and the Business Park complex comprises a total area of roughly 110 ha.